What are pleural plaques?

 Compensation for pleural plaques was removed in the UK by an English court case in 2007 but was later reinstated under Scots law by Scottish Parliament legislation and similarly in Northern Ireland.
 If you have developed pleural plaques from working with asbestos in Scotland or Northern Ireland or whilst employed by a Scottish or Irish company please contact us today.

 If you have been diagnosed with pleural plaques which have been described as ‘extensive’ and your lung function tests indicate a ‘restrictive lung pattern’ we would like to hear from you today.
 In the absence of another medical condition affecting your breathing it might nevertheless be possible to bring a claim for compensation.
+We can provide fast access to experienced Industrial Disease solicitors who are waiting to speak to you to discuss all aspects of your case and provide reassurance as to how they might seek to progress your claim.

 Sadly many pleural plaque sufferers in England and Wales feel they have been betrayed by the Government following removal of long standing compensation which followed a lengthy review into the disease and its relationship to long term harm.
 The review concluded that pleural plaques in themselves do not represent any injury or harm and there is no firm basis to suggest pleural plaques can turn into cancer or a more serious condition.